libdriver/ads1115/CONTRIBUTING.md

     ```

-    Among them, header is required, and body and footer can be omitted.
+    Among them, header is required and body and footer can be omitted.
 Regardless of the section, no line should exceed 100 characters and this is to avoid the appearance of automatic line wrapping.

 2. The header section has only one line including three fields:  type(required),  scope(optional) and subject(required).
 If the type is feat and fix, the commit will definitely appear in CHANGLOG.